DEPARTMENT OF LICENSING AND REGULATORY AFFAIRS

 R for preparation of a lecture cannot be

 granted.
-A maximum of 48 hours of
+A maximum of 48 continuing

-continuing education may be earned for
+education hours may be earned for this

 instructorship must not be the